 Racial Equity is a process of eliminating racial disparities and improving outcomes for everyone.
 It is the intentional and continual practice of changing policies, practices, systems, and structures by prioritizing measurable change in the lives of people of color.

+Racial and Ethnic Identity: An individual’s awareness and experience of being a member of a racial and ethnic group; the racial and ethnic categories that an individual chooses to describe him or herself based on such factors as biological heritage, physical appearance, cultural affiliation, early socialization, and personal experience.

+Note: To read dialogue regarding which identity options to use for different ethnicities, please see these footnote links.
+In short, research suggests it is best to ask people their racial and ethnic identity preferences.

 Racial Justice is a vision and transformation of society to eliminate racial hierarchies and advance collective liberation, where Black, Indigenous, Latinx, Asian Americans, Native Hawaiians, and Pacific Islanders, in particular, have the dignity, resources, power, and self-determination to fully thrive.

 Distinction between Racial Equity and Racial Justice: Racial equity is the process for moving towards the vision of racial justice.
 Racial equity seeks measurable milestones and outcomes that can be achieved on the road to racial justice.
 Racial equity is necessary, but not sufficient, for racial justice.